vmc-project/vmc-documentation/content/user-guide/geant4_vmc/special-cuts-and-regions.md

 ### Geant4 cuts

 **By default, Geant4 VMC ignores the VMC cuts** and applies only the global cut in range defined in the physics list.
-The default global cut value in Geant4 VMC is 1\*mm for all particles which cut is applied for (gamma, e-, e+).
+The default global cut value in Geant4 VMC is 1\*mm for all particles which cut is applied for (gamma, e-, e+, proton).
 User can change this default value for each particle separately or set a new value for all using the commands:
 ```bash
 /mcPhysics/rangeCutForGamma    value
 /mcPhysics/rangeCutForElectron value